urbandrone/futils/examples/ex07-decent-sized-apps.md

 # Contacts list
 This time we are going to build a small application which allows to manage a list of contacts.
 We will see how to integrate more advanced stuff like DB interaktion and asynchronous stuff.
-It builds mainly on the architecure we've seen in [example 5](./ex05-cdinventory.md) and shows how to split your applications into more/smaller subcomponents instead of one big.
+It builds mainly on the architecure we've seen in [example 5](./ex05-cdinventory.md) and shows how to split your applications into more/smaller subcomponents instead of a single big one.
 Have fun!

 ## Folder structure
 This is the folder structure we use: